commixproject/commix/README.md

     python commix.py -h

 Do you want to have a quick look of all available options and switches?
-Check the '[usage](https://github.com/stasinopoulos/commix/wiki/Usage)' wiki page.
+Check the '**[usage](https://github.com/stasinopoulos/commix/wiki/Usage)**' wiki page.

 #### Usage Examples

 So, do you want to get some ideas on how to use commix?
-Just go and check the '[usage examples](https://github.com/stasinopoulos/commix/wiki/Usage-Examples)' wiki page, where there are several test cases and attack scenarios.
+Just go and check the '**[usage examples](https://github.com/stasinopoulos/commix/wiki/Usage-Examples)**' wiki page, where there are several test cases and attack scenarios.

 #### Upload Shells

 Commix enables you to upload web-shells (e.g metasploit PHP meterpreter) easily on target host.
-For more, check the '[upload shells](https://github.com/stasinopoulos/commix/wiki/Upload-shells)' wiki page.
+For more, check the '**[upload shells](https://github.com/stasinopoulos/commix/wiki/Upload-shells)**' wiki page.

 #### Modules Development

 Do you want to increase the capabilities of the commix tool and/or to adapt it to our needs?
 You can easily develop and import our own modules.
-For more, check the '[module development](https://github.com/stasinopoulos/commix/wiki/Module-Development)' wiki page.
+For more, check the '**[module development](https://github.com/stasinopoulos/commix/wiki/Module-Development)**' wiki page.

 #### Command Injection Testbeds

 Do you want to test or evaluate the exploitation abilities of commix?
 Cool!
-Check the '[command injection testbeds](https://github.com/stasinopoulos/commix/wiki/Command-Injection-Testbeds)' wiki page which includes a collection of pwnable web applications and/or VMs (that includes web applications) vulnerable to command injection attacks.
+Check the '**[command injection testbeds](https://github.com/stasinopoulos/commix/wiki/Command-Injection-Testbeds)**' wiki page which includes a collection of pwnable web applications and/or VMs (that includes web applications) vulnerable to command injection attacks.

 #### Exploitation Demos

-If you want to see a collection of demos, about the exploitation abilities of commix, take a look at the '[exploitation demos](https://github.com/stasinopoulos/commix/wiki/Exploitation-Demos)' wiki page.
+If you want to see a collection of demos, about the exploitation abilities of commix, take a look at the '**[exploitation demos](https://github.com/stasinopoulos/commix/wiki/Exploitation-Demos)**' wiki page.

 #### Bugs and Enhancements

-For bug reports or enhancements, please open an issue [here](https://github.com/stasinopoulos/commix/issues).
+For bug reports or enhancements, please open an issue **[here](https://github.com/stasinopoulos/commix/issues)**.

 #### Supported Platforms